giantswarm/operatorkit/README.md

 ## Features

-- CRD primitives to reliably create, watch and delete custom resources, as well as any Kubernetes runtime object.
+- CRD primitives to reliably create, watch and delete custom handlers, as well as any Kubernetes runtime object.
 - Managing [finalizers][finalizers] on reconciled objects, making sure the code is executed at least once for each create/delete/update event.
 - Guarantees to perform only one successful deletion event reconciliation to avoid unnecessary, possibly expensive interactions with third party systems.
-- Resource wrapping to gain ability of composing resources like middlewares.
+- Resource wrapping to gain ability of composing handlers like middlewares.
 - Control flow primitives that allow cancellation and repetition of resource implementations.
 - Independent packages.
 It is possible to use only certain parts of the library